-Mr. Dong Li (李病) has served as an independent director of our company since March 2018.
-Mr. Li has served as the chief financial officer of Ximalaya, Inc, one of China's largest online audio platforms since September 2019 and its co-chief financial officer since March 2021, and as an independent director of Boqii Holding Ltd (a company listed on the NYSE, ticker symbol: BQ) since September 2020.
-Prior to joining Ximalaya, Inc, Mr. Li served as the chief financial officer for several companies, including OneSmart International Education Group Limited, a diversified premium K-12 education company in China listed on the New York Stock Exchange (ticker symbol: ONE) from July 2017 to June 2019; Pegasus Media Group Limited, a company focuses on movie and TV show production, investment, licensing, marketing and derivatives from April 2016 to April 2017; and Ecovacs Robotics Holdings Limited, a consumer robotics company in China listed on the Shanghai Stock Exchange (ticker symbol: 603486) from March 2015 to February 2016.
+Mr. Dong Li (李) has served as an independent director of our company since March 2018.
+Mr. Li has served as the chief financial officer of Tim Hortons China, a premium coffee chain network in China since September 2021.
+Mr. Li also served as an independent director of Boqii Holding Ltd (China's leading pet-focused platform listed on the NYSE, ticker symbol: BQ) since September 2020, and as an independent non-executive director of Helens International Holdings Company Limited (China's largest bar chain network listed on the Hong Kong Stock Exchange, ticker symbol: 09869) since August 2021.
+Prior to joining Tim Hortons China, Mr. Li served as the chief financial officer for several companies, including Ximalaya Inc., one of China's largest online audio platforms from September 2019 to September 2021; OneSmart International Education Group Limited, a diversified premium K-12 education company in China listed on the New York Stock Exchange (ticker symbol: ONE) from July 2017 to June 2019; Pegasus Media Group Limited, a company focuses on movie and TV show production, investment, licensing, marketing and derivatives from April 2016 to April 2017; and Ecovacs Robotics Holdings Limited, a consumer robotics company in China listed on the Shanghai Stock Exchange (ticker symbol: 603486) from March 2015 to February 2016.
 From September 2008 to February 2015, Mr. Li worked as an associate and later vice president in investment banking at Bank of America Merrill Lynch and ICBC International in Hong Kong.
-Prior to that, Mr. Li worked in KPMG's auditing practice group from August 1999 to April 2006 in its Beijing and Silicon Valley offices, respectively.
+Prior to that, Mr. Li worked in KPMG's auditing practice group from August 1999 to

+April 2006 in its Beijing and Silicon Valley offices, respectively.
 Mr. Li received a bachelor's degree in accounting from School of Economics and Management, Tsinghua University in July 1999, as well as a master's degree in business administration in finance from Kellogg School of Management, Northwestern University in June 2008.
 Mr. Li is a member of the Chinese Institute of Certified Public Accountants and the Certified General Accountants Association of Canada.

-Dr. Yiping Yang (Minit) has served as our chief financial officer since January 2019, a director of our company from January 2018 to March 2018, as our vice president for operations since 2017, and as our vice president for sales and marketing since 2016.
+Dr. Yiping Yang (http:// has served as our chief financial officer since January 2019, a director of our company from January 2018 to March 2018, as our vice president for operations since 2017, and as our vice president for sales and marketing since 2016.
 Dr. Yang has worked at our company as a secretary of general managers and a group marketing director since 2016, with responsibility for sales channels, customer reservation services, online promotion, public relations, and graphic design.
 She initially joined our company as executive assistant to the chairman.
 From 2011 to 2015, Dr. Yang held various roles as a marketing director, sales manager, and assistant general manager with Jingfeng Industry Co., Ltd., Jiangxi, a chain manufacturing company.
 Dr. Yang received a bachelor's degree in applied mathematics from Shanghai Jiao Tong University in 2004 and passed the qualifying exam for the doctoral program in 2006.
 She received a doctoral degree in financial engineering from the Chinese University of Hong Kong in 2010.